eladjmc/Portfolio/README.md

 # 🚀 About Me Personal Site
 I was given a task @AppleSeeds Bootcamp to make a POC personal portfolio page while only using ```HTML``` and ```CSS```

-my design was straightforward and included 4 section -
+my design was straightforward and included 4 sections -

 #### Home Section